paulio11/P4-Squigl-Twitter-Clone/README.md

 - This is where a user's posts will be shown regardless of if you follow them or not.
 - Includes buttons to **Message** and **Follow/Unfollow** the user.
 - If this is the logged in user's page then a **Edit Profile** button is shown instead.
-- The user can chose to upload and display an avatar, a profile background image, a short description about themselves, change their profile name, and add a link to a website.
+- The user can choose to upload and display an avatar, a profile background image, a short description about themselves, change their profile name, and add a link to a website.
 - User stats are also shown: Number of followers, number of users they are following, and number of posts.
 - Like the Feed page, user posts are paginated.
 ```